JoliviaN4/Automating-Active-Directory-User-Creation-with-PowerShell/README.md

 Step-by-step

 1. Open Active Directory Users and Computers.
-2. Expand the domain on the left panel.
+2. Expand the domain on the left pane.
 3. Select the _EMPLOYEES Organizational Unit.
 4. Review the list of users displayed.
 5. Confirm that multiple accounts created by the script appear in the OU.